Available for everyone with one of these Passes: Networker, Executive, Startup Contest, Startup and Investor.

 Virtual meeting rooms

-Matchmaking is based on online tool that helps you schedule both online and in-person meetings.
+Matchmaking is based on an online tool that helps you schedule both online and in-person meetings.
 The main goal is to connect people.
-It is a great chance for those looking for investors, business opportunities, clients, partners, new job or employees, and much more.
-Network hard and make business with the right people.
+It is a great chance for those looking for investors, business opportunities, clients, partners, job offers, employees, and much more.
 Each meeting can last up to 20 minutes!

 SET UP YOUR AVAILABILITY

-5 full days are too much to spend them fully on meetings?
-Do you prefer to not miss the keynote speeches?
-Click on the calendar tab to set up when you can offer your time to meet other Attendees.
-You can turn off only some slots each day or even whole days.
+5 full days are too much to spend them solely on meetings?
+Would you prefer not to miss out on our keynote speeches?
+Click on the calendar tab and set up the dates and hours when you can offer your time to meet other attendees.
+You can reduce your availability by a few chosen hours each day or even whole days.

 FILTER TO FIND YOUR 100% MATCH